petermg/TheOcularMigraineMCP/README.md

  https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/b3f516e4-19a7-4690-b468-0714b90b5b65

  ### Game Data
-Game Data (just copies the data folder back to /sdcard/Android)
+Game Data (just copies the data folder back to /sdcard/Android).
+You can restore JUST the game data of any backups you have created, including from FULL backups.

  https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/6e0edf9a-8a69-452b-8f5f-2950f107efbd